sangharsh/devx-pipeline/README.md

 # Tech stack

-Evaluation framework.
-Tool being used and alternatives considered are mentioned in [Techstack](/Techstack.md)
+Evaluation framework, tools being used and alternatives considered are mentioned in [Techstack](/Techstack.md)

-# Status
+# Current Status

 1. A basic golang web app for inventory
-1. Testing using testcontainers
+1. Basic Testing using testcontainers
 1. Build using dockerfile
 1. Deployment using docker-compose, k8s yaml (minikube), helm
 1. WIP: CI using concourse
 1. Secret: Vault (Hashicorp)

+# Quick start